 We apologize for any inconvenience and we appreciate your patience.

-To view the map of the area, click here.
+To view a map of the affected area, click here.

 St. Cloud Utilities will be unveiling a new, more user friendly web page in the coming weeks.
 The myutilities.stcloud.org payment website will also be decommissioned and all utilities related information will be located in one place, with ease of access to make payments, stay up to date on maintenance occurrences in your area and much more.
 Please stay tuned for these exciting changes!

 If you have an issue with Solid Waste, Water or Wastewater, Public Works, or other departments within the City of St. Cloud, you can make requests through the Citysourced App. by clicking here.